 "Effective Date of Service" means the later of (i) date that MAIN approves the Lincoln Center Control Area for operation in form and substance acceptable to EnronSE or (ii) _______________, 2001.

-“Emergency Conditions” shall mean any abnormal system condition that requires automatic or immediate manual action to prevent or limit loss of transmission facilities or generation supply that could adversely affect the reliability of the Com Ed Transmission System or the systems to which the Com Ed Transmission System is directly or indirectly connected; provided however, that the inability of Comed to meet its load requirements because of insufficient generation resources shall not constitute an Emergency.
+“Emergency Conditions” shall mean any abnormal system condition that requires automatic or immediate manual action to prevent or limit loss of transmission facilities or generation supply that could adversely affect the reliability of the Com Ed transmission system or the systems to which the Com Ed transmission system is directly or indirectly connected; provided however, that the inability of Comed to meet its load requirements because of insufficient generation resources shall not constitute an Emergency Condition.

-"Enron System Operation Center" or "ESOC" means the operations center that will manage the Lincoln Center Control Area consisting of the EnronSE operations group, located in Houston, Texas or its successor thereto.
+"Enron System Operation Center" or "ESOC" means the operations center that will manage the Lincoln Center Control Area consisting of the EnronSE operations group, located in Houston, Texas, or its successor thereto.

-"Facility" means the eight simple-cycle units located at the Lincoln Center located in Manhattan, Illinois which is owned, operated and maintained by Allegheny.
+"Facility" means the eight simple-cycle Units and associated equipment located at the Lincoln Center located in Manhattan, Illinois which on and after the Effective Date of Service is owned, operated and maintained by Allegheny.

 "Frequency Bias" or "" means a value, in megawatts per 0.1 Hertz (MW/0.1 Hz), associated with a control area that relates the difference between scheduled and actual frequency to the amount of generation required to correct the difference.